by D. L. Pughe

 The OP Project, short for Opus Posthumous, was founded in 1975 and remains devoted to finishing unfinished ideas.
 Artworks, novels, poems, plays, compositions, anything which was cut short by time.
-Edna, who has now added an unusual mouth-pursing and blowing gesture to her repertoire of ticks since she quit smoking last year, offered some of her own personal accomplishments which led to her unusual support of forlorn fragments.
+Edna (who has now added an unusual mouth-pursing and blowing gesture to her repertoire since she quit smoking last year), offered some of her personal experiences which drew her to unfinished fragments.

-As a promising music student in Salzburg in the 40’s, Edna became hypnotized by some partial musical scores of several avant-garde composers killed in the first world war.
+As a promising music student in Salzburg in the 40’s, Edna became hypnotized by some partial musical scores of several avant-garde composers killed in the first World War.
 She assembled a small chamber group which played the pieces in sequence, with one breaking off, pausing, and flowing into the next in the order in which the composers had fallen in the war.
-The rupture created a heightened effect and in the third performance, Edna, who was conducting the group, held the silences between in a prolonged gasp where the preceding music danced invisibly along in the air, experienced differently by each listener.
+The rupture created a heightened effect and in the third performance, Edna, who was conducting the group, held the silences in a prolonged gasp where the preceding music danced invisibly along in the air, experienced differently by each listener.
 Edna, however, kept hearing a repeated refrain and a new movement which substantially grew with each performance.
-And, although she denies any affinity with paranormal events, she came to believe that the composer was tossing notes down in the still pause.
+And, although she denies any affinity with paranormal forces, she came to believe that the composer was tossing notes down in the still pause.
 She imagined herself, as though on a battlefield, with a huge white apron rushing around madly trying to catch each clef and note that fell.

 The live performances of these pieces ended with great acclaim and the chamber group went on to a more predictable classical repertoire, with much less success.
 But Edna did not join them and was never the same again.
 At night, she claims, musical refrains would cascade down to her and pull her from sleep, as if wrapping her in their embrace.
 She found it happened more frequently and with crystal sound when she was in the countryside.
-She soon rented a room above a barn in Roelofarendsveen for the summer in order to complete the score of scores….
+She soon rented a room above a barn in Roelofarendsveen for the summer in order to complete transcribing the imaginary scores….